Chinmay-47/vizml/README.md

 <br>

 ## Contribute
-Contributions to enhance the project are welcome.
+Contributions to enhance the project are welcome and appreciated.

 Some ideas for contribution are:
 - Accepting external data from users for custom visualizations